YetAnotherNerd/whatlastgenre/README.md

 	$ whatlastgenre.py -cl 3 /home/user/music

-To get the most of it for all albums in /media/music:
+To get the most of it for all albums in /home/user/music and /media/music:

-	$ whatlastgenre.py -cirml 5 /media/music
+	$ whatlastgenre.py -cirml 5 /home/user/music /media/music

 Just tag release-types and mbids (this is not intended) on /media/music: